danielabar/meblog/src/markdown/rails-slack-app-part4-action-modal-submission.md

 ![slack app interactivity toggle](../images/slack-app-interactivity-toggle.png "slack app interactivity toggle")

 Fill in your ngrok forwarding address in the Request URL field, and then `/api/slack/action`.
 This is the URL that Slack will POST a message to when the user submits the feedback modal.
-Recall we setup [ngrok in Part 1](../rails-slack-app-part1-oauth#ngrok) of this series:
+[Ngrok was setup](../rails-slack-app-part1-oauth#ngrok) in Part 1 of this series.

 ![slack app interactivity enter url](../images/slack-app-interactivity-enter-url.png "slack app interactivity enter url")